dymmond/lilya/docs/en/docs/encoders.md

 ### json_encode

 `json_encode` is basically an enhanced json.dumps.
-It provides via the encoders converters which parse additional types to json.
+It provides via the encoder converters which parse additional types to json.
 By default only a simplification is done, therefore the json string is deserialized again so a simple datastructure is returned.